How Students Read Articles and Take Quizzes

 Accelerated Reader has a student capacity limit.
 If that limit has been reached for your school or district, the program will display a message telling you that.
 If you get a message like that, make sure you tell your teacher.
 Then, select OK to close the message.
 If the student capacity limit has been reached, you cannot take a quiz until it is increased or adjusted.

-- There are three ways to find an article and its quiz:
+- There are four ways to find an article and its quiz:

 Next, select Start Quiz.

-- You can select an article in the Top Article Ideas for you.
+- You can select an article in the Top Article Ideas for You under Discover Articles.
 Then, select Read & Quiz in the window that opens.

-- You can select one of the article categories at the top of the page.
+- You can select one of the article categories at the bottom of the page.
 Then select Read & Take Quiz for the article that you want to read.